SuperPat45/UltraModernUI/Docs/UltraModernUI/ReadMe.txt

   o  The NSISArray plug-in was replaced by the new nsArray plug-in in version 1.1.1.7 who is faster and uses less memory;
   o  Updated the InstallOptionsEx plug-in to version 2.4.5 beta 3 with full unicode support;
   o  Updated the SkinnedControls plug-in to version 1.4 with support of the new NSIS plug-in API, ignore case parameters name support, unicode support, rewritten documentation and button image size are no more limited to allow smoother gradients;
+  o  Several new and completed language files and other minor fixes:
+      * Completed: German language file by MMO;
+      * New: Greek language file by SysDesign;
+      * New: Italian language file by TM-RS;
+      * New: Lithuanian language file by SysDesign;
+      * New: Russian language file by SysDesign;
+      * New: Slovenian language file by SysDesign;
+      * New: Spanish language file by SysDesign;
+      * New: Turkish language file;
   o  The information page is now compatible with UTF16LE text files if compiled in Unicode;
   o  The information page is now compatible with Unix style (LF only) line return text files;
   o  The UMUI_CUSTOM_SKIN define is now deprecated, it is no more necessary and you can simply use the UMUI_SKIN define with your custom skin;